 Il Gelato del Marchese

 We were actually en route to another gelato spot when passing by this adorable place.
-The impeccable decor (drenched in whites, ivories, gold, and light gray hues), attention to every detail, and delicious flavors stopped us dead in our tracks and we paid an extra 5 Euros to sit there and enjoy our ice cream (Matt loved this.)
+The impeccable decor (drenched in whites, ivories, gold, and light gray hues), attention to every detail, and delicious flavors stopped us dead in our tracks and we paid the extra 5 Euros they ask for just to sit inside and enjoy our ice cream (Matt loved this.)
 I got pistachio (a theme during our trip/always).
-You must make a trip.
-(Instagram shot here, here, and here)

 Our favorite meal of the trip.
 We got all dressed up, went to Le Hibou (see below) for a bottle of rosé beforehand, and walked our way over to the Ralph Lauren restaurant.
 It was superb.
 The food, service, ambiance was beyond words — we enjoyed every minute.
 We got the crispy chicken (which was a special) with lemon, and a delicious side salad, the veggie burger (still dreaming of this), French fries, sautéed spinach, and one of the best red wines (Saint Emilion) we had on our trip.
 This is a must while in Paris.